rsmease/algo-datastructures-notes/interview_topics/ruby.md

 - WEBrick is slower and less robust; it's the old default
 - Phusion Passenger is multithreaded and integrates directly into Apache,Nginix

+## Issues with Rails

+- Ruby is up to 50 times slower than C
+- Rails used to have issues with memory leaks because of aggressive garbage collection by Ruby
+    - This is no longer as much of an issue
+    - You're especially find if you're using JRuby, which gives you the memory management tools of the JVM
+- Rails is admittedly not the best choice for massive projects that requires a lot of precision
+    - Ruby would also be a bad choice for e.g. games, where performance is critical to the millisecond